-GO – Best Time To Come: Arrive on the First Friday of any month and the City of Lancaster turns into “Mardi Gras.”
+GO – Best Time To Come: Arrive on the First Friday of any month and, from 5-9pm, the City of Lancaster turns into “Mardi Gras.”
 Over a hundred shops and galleries participate with music, wine and special events.
 The THIRD Friday of each month brings Music Friday, which turns all of downtown into an outdoor concert.

-Where To Eat In Lancaster, PA
+Restaurants In Lancaster, PA

 DRINK: Annie Bailey’s.
 Got a hankering for Bangers and Mash or an on-draft pint?
 Try this authentically dark and woody two-floor Irish Pub– a popular hangout for locals and tourists.

-Where To Stay In Lancaster, PA
+Hotels In Lancaster, PA